XRPLF/rippled/src/ripple/overlay/README.md

-The XRP Ledger protocol prevents this attack by leveraging the fact that the two servers each have a node identity, in the form of **`secp256k1`** keypairs, and use that to strongly bind the SSL/TLS session to the node identities of each of the two servers at the end of the SSL/TLS session.
+The XRP Ledger protocol prevents this attack by leveraging the fact that the two servers each have a node identity, in the form of **`secp256k1`** keypairs, and use that, along with a secure fingerprint associated with the SSL/TLS session to strongly bind the SSL/TLS session to the node identities of each of the servers at the end of the SSL/TLS session.

-To do this we "reach into" the SSL/TLS session, and extract the **`finished`** messages for the local and remote endpoints, and combine them to generate a unique "fingerprint".
-By design, this fingerprint should be the same for both SSL/TLS endpoints.

-That fingerprint, which is never shared over the wire (since each endpoint will calculate it independently), is then signed by each server using its public **`secp256k1`** node identity and the signature is transferred over the SSL/TLS encrypted link during the protocol handshake phase.
+The fingerprint is never shared over the wire (the two endpoints calculate it independently) and is signed by each server using its public **`secp256k1`** node identity.
+The resulting signature is transferred over the SSL/TLS session during the protocol handshake phase.

 Each side of the link will verify that the provided signature is from the claimed public key against the session's unique fingerprint.
 If this signature check fails